 SCMAGLEV and Railway Park has done a great job of creating an accessible train museum while maintaining.
 While not everything is fully accessible, the vast majority is, making it a fun stop for train lovers.

 Special thanks: Accessible Japan would like to offer a heartfelt thanks to Alison Teasdale for her help in writing this article.
+Thanks also go to Heleen for providing the picture of the simulator.
 Contributions like this help so many interested visitors.
 Thank you!

 Top Image: By Bariston (Own work) [CC BY-SA 4.0], via Wikimedia Commons